eek2020/PowerPlatformCompanion/README.md

 # PowerPlatformCompanion

-A MacOS companion to help with all things Power Platform
+A companion to help with all things Power Platform

 ## Documentation